0install/docs/docs/faq.md

 Where does it install things to?

 : By default, everything goes under `~/.cache/0install.net/`.
 If you [enable system-wide sharing](details/sharing.md), then things go under `/var/cache/0install.net/` instead.
+See [File locations](details/file-locations.md).

 : If you want to know where a particular program is, you can use `0install show`, e.g.